Catherine of York, Countess of Devon

 Catherine’s brother-in-law King Henry VII of England; Credit – Wikipedia

 On August 22, 1485, Henry Tudor from the House of Lancaster defeated King Richard III at the Battle of Bosworth Field and became King Henry VII, the first Tudor king of England.
 On January 18, 1486, Henry VII married Catherine’s eldest sister Elizabeth of York uniting the House of Lancaster and the House of York into the new House of Tudor.
-Henry VII had Parliament repeal the Titulus Regius, the act that declared King Edward IV’s marriage invalid and his children illegitimate, thereby legitimizing his wife.
+Henry VII had Parliament repeal the Titulus Regius, which declared King Edward IV’s marriage invalid and his children illegitimate, which legitimized his wife.

 Catherine’s sister Elizabeth of York, wife of King Henry VII and mother of King Henry VIII; Credit – Wikipedia